Dark Sermon: Name Change, Signing to eOne Music/Nuclear Blast, In Tongues (2012-2013)

 The band changed its name to Dark Sermon in 2012.
 In an online interview, vocalist Johnny Crowder discussed the band's reasoning for a name change: "There are a lot of reasons why we changed our name.
 A six-word band name is too much.
 It's hard to remember, and I feel like people weren't taking us as seriously as they should.
 Our music and our name didn't match.
 People would see our name and scoff, but then we'd play and then they'd say, 'Oh, why is that band called that?'
 I feel like our new name represents our sound much better."

 Following their name change, the band toured for the first time as Dark Sermon for several tours with King Conquer, The World We Knew, Sirens and Sailors, and Abiotic.
-Music videos were shot for two upcoming singles, "In Tongues" and "Hounds" that would eventually make its way to the album.
-On November 12, 2012, Dark Sermon announced that they signed a worldwide deal with eOne Music and would release their new album the following year.

-This was the band's official statement on joining eOne: "We are very proud to announce that we have recently signed with eOne Music & Good Fight Entertainment!
-We are currently in the studio recording a brand new full length record, which is due to be out in March 2013 via eOne Music!
-We are extremely humbled to be labelmates with bands such as Chimaira, Hatebreed, Black Label Society, Impending Doom, and most recently, our new friends in Within the Ruins!"
-The band ended the year with a new name, label support, and a last-minute slot to play Barge to Hell, an extreme metal boat cruise, from December 3–7, 2012 playing with veteran bands such as At The Gates, Exodus, Sepultura, Vital Remains, Soilwork, and more.
+Music videos were shot for two upcoming singles, "In Tongues" and "Hounds", that would eventually make their way onto their debut album.
+On November 12, 2012, Dark Sermon announced that they had signed a worldwide deal with eOne Music and would be releasing their new album the following year.
+The band ended that year with a last-minute slot to play Barge to Hell, an extreme metal boat cruise, from December 3–7, 2012, playing with bands such as At The Gates, Exodus, Sepultura, Vital Remains, Soilwork, and more.

 The band announced that their debut album In Tongues would be released on March 26, 2013 through eOne Music in North America.
 They also signed a deal with Nuclear Blast Records to release their record through Europe on April 12, 2013.
 The band released the first new single off of their upcoming album, "Imperfect Contrition" on March 5, 2013.
-With a new album on the way and a couple of big labels behind them, the band began to tour throughout North America in 2013.
-This touring cycle included their first visits to Canada in March 2013.
+The band toured throughout North America in 2013, including their first visits to Canada in March 2013.